The New York Genealogical and Biographical Society has nearly fifty digital record collections, which contain over one million names.

 To perform a search on the record set, simply click the "search" button underneath the title of the record set.
 If you would like to browse images within the record set based on other criteria - county, year, congregation, volume - click the Browse button.

 After clicking search or browse, you'll be taken over to Findmypast.com, where the NYG&B eLibrary images are stored and can be searched.
 If you aren't signed in, you will be asked to quickly verify your NYG&B membership so that Findmypast.com will clear you for access to NYG&B records.

 Search with ease after activating your Findmypast voucher

 All NYG&B members receive a complimentary voucher to activate a "Starter Plus" subscription on Findmypast.
 Doing so opens up access to a number of essential record sets, and makes accessing the NYG&B eLibrary a breeze.

 While it is possible to search eLibrary record collections without activating your Findmypast voucher, we highly recommend using the individual voucher code we send you to create an account on Findmypast.com.

 Not only will the voucher allow you seamless access to record sets you find in the eLibrary, but it will also open up all of Findmypast's Noth American records, as well as their U.K. and Irish censuses.
-Click here for instructions to activate your Findmypast voucher in a few easy steps.
+Click here to read a more detailed overview of what records NYG&B members get access to.
+Click here and sign in to see your Findmypast voucher and activation isntructions.